YouTransactor-SAS/mPOS-SDK-Android/README.md

 #### 6.4 MDM

-##### Setup
+#### Setup

-The main function of MDM module is the update of firmware and configuration of terminal to do that you shoulf first do this two steps.
+The main function of MDM module is the update of firmware and configurations of terminal to do that you have to setup this module :

  * First The MDM module need to be setup by you application context using this UCUbeAPI method :